yewin-mm/java-runner/README.md

    ```
 <a name="prerequisites"></a>
 ### 🔑 Prerequisites
 No need to add any special prerequisites.
-Just clone with above git clone and you OS have to be Linux OS or Mac Os.
+Just clone with above git clone command and your OS have to be Linux OS or Mac Os.

 <a name="instruction"></a>